Chart Color Schemes

 An assessment of population growth drivers in Jingili reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Jingili's population is approximately 1,909 as of November 2025.
-This figure represents an increase of 68 people since the 2021 Census, which reported a population of 1,841.
-The change is inferred from the estimated resident population of 1,906 in June 2024 and one validated new address after the Census date.
-This results in a density ratio of 1,446 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Jingili's population, as of February 2026, is approximately 1,906.
+This figure represents an increase of 65 people since the 2021 Census, which reported a population of 1,841.
+The growth is inferred from ABS estimates; the resident population was 1,906 in June 2024 and there were additional validated addresses after the Census date.
+This results in a density ratio of 1,443 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 54.2% to recent population gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, growth rates by age cohort are applied, as provided by the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate an increase just below the median of statistical areas analysed by AreaSearch.
-By 2041, Jingili is expected to gain 180 persons, reflecting a total increase of 9.3% over 17 years, based on the latest annual ERP population numbers.
+For areas not covered, growth rates by age cohort from the latest Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
+Future population dynamics suggest an increase just below the median for statistical areas analysed, with Jingili expected to grow by 180 persons by 2041, reflecting a gain of 9.4% over 17 years.

 Frequently Asked Questions - Population